-- comprehensive budgeting and monitoring systems with an annual budget and financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Estates Committee of reports which indicate financial performance against the forecasts, and of major purchase plans, capital works and expenditure programmes - monthly Finance Monitoring meetings, attended by the Chair of Finance and Estates - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks through the Risk Register, which is reviewed at least 3 times per year by each Committee and Full Board Meetings
+- comprehensive budgeting and monitoring systems with an annual budget and financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Estates Committee of reports which indicate financial performance against the forecasts, and of major purchase plans, capital works and expenditure programmes

+- monthly Finance Monitoring meetings, attended by the Chair of Finance and Estates - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks through the Risk Register, which is reviewed at least 3 times by the Audit Committee and the Full Board

-During the year in question the Accounting Officer appointed an Internal Auditor on a 3 year contract, commencing 1st September 2020.
-The Internal Auditor will prepare an audit plan, to be signed off by the Audit Committee, which includes 4 different areas of internal controls to be reviewed over each of the 3 years.
+During the previous year the Accounting Officer appointed an Internal Auditor on a 3 year contract, commencing 1st September 2020.
+During this financial year the appointed Internal Auditors reviewed 4 different areas of internal controls and produced an annual report on their findings.
+These reports were all shared and reviewed with the Audit Committee.

-The Chair of Audit reports to the Board of Trustees, through the Audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The Chair of Audit reports to the Board of Trustees, through the Audit Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.